Septic Tanks and Greywater

 If you have any questions or issues around water usage, contact South East Water.

-To check that the plumber installing or altering your septic tank is accredited/licensed to do so, contact the Plumbing Industry Commission on 9889 2211.
+To check that the plumber installing or altering your septic tank is accredited/licensed to do so, check the Victorian Building Authority website or telephone on 1300 815 127.

 Greywater (all non-toilet household wastewater) can be a good water resource in dry periods, but its reuse can carry health and environmental risks.
 Basic safety tips must be followed (see greywater tips).